Caution: Tribal Names Not a Free-For-All

 - National LGBT Bar Association - 40 Best LGBT Lawyers Under 40 (2013)

-- Outstanding Volunteer in Public Service Award from Volunteer Legal Services Program of the Bar Association of San Francisco (2011-2012)
+- Outstanding Volunteer in Public Service Award from the Justice and Diversity Center (formerly known as Volunteer Legal Services Program) of the Bar Association of San Francisco (2011- 2013)

 - Super Lawyers, Rising Stars – Northern California (2013)